xenobiont/uppercase-properties/README.md

 # Task

-Built a type that will map the original object's type to uppercased type
+Write the UppercaseObject type that will map the original object's type to uppercased type

 Only properties, which keys are strings, should be uppercased